cognitect/transit-js/README.md

 The [Transit rationale](http://i-should-be-a-link) covers many of the reasons to put aside the limitations of JSON.
-As with the other Transit implementations, transit-js supports conveying a larger range of scalar and non-scalar values then permitted by JSON.
+As with the other Transit implementations, transit-js supports conveying a larger range of scalar and non-scalar values than permitted by JSON.
 Of these types, the transit-js handling of the Transit wire map representation is the most novel from the perspective of a JavaScript application developer.